rorodata/credit-scoring-demo/README.md

 #### Prerequisites
-- Download roro client for python3 using pip install roro-client.
+- Download roro client for python3 using `pip install roro-client`.
 Note that currently, we only support python 3.5 and above.
 - You must have a rorodata platform account, as the models will be deployed on rorodata platform for this example.
 You may request access here.

 #### Steps (code only)